privaci/privaci.github.io/_posts/2018-03-14-5th_ci_symposium_accomodations.md

 Rate: <b>CAD $174</b> plus <b>13%HST</b> based on single occupancy; CAD $20 plus 13% HST applies as double occupancy fee
 </p>
 <p>
-Each delegate will be asked for period of stay, credit card information (credit number & expiry date), email add and phone number so we can provide the confirmation details.
+<i>Each delegate will be asked for period of stay, credit card information (credit number & expiry date), email and add phone number so we can provide the confirmation details. </i>
 </p>
 <p>
 Please book your accoomodation as soon as possible!
 To guarantee booking, please make your reservation by <b>August 15</b>